 This doesn’t necessarily mean that cats over a year old will stop growing altogether.
 A cat who is mostly sedentary and on a poor diet, or has access to too much food throughout the day, can continue to pack on fat.
 While an obese cat may look cute all roly-poly, obesity is in fact a very unhealthy condition for any feline.

 Another question associated with, “When do cats stop growing?” is, “How big will my cat get?”
 The average domestic feline is about 10 pounds, give or take a few pounds.
 The males of the largest cat breed, the Maine Coon, weigh in at around 20 pounds.
 Cats are not like dogs in many aspects, and there isn’t a correlation between your cat’s paw size and his height and weight.
 Bigger paws don’t really mean a bigger cat.
 How big your cat will get is determined by genetics.
 There are 19 pairs of chromosomes that control everything from hair length, coat color and, yes, size!

-While your kitten’s parents are the best indicator of how big your cat will get, sex can also be a factor.
+While your kitten’s parents are the best indicator of how big your cat will get, gender can also be a factor.
 Males are usually bigger than females, and the duration of their growth spurts can last longer.

 Of course, there are exceptions to everything, including exceptions to the answers to “When do cats stop growing?”
 According to the Maine Coon Fancy, this breed of cat takes up to five years to reach full size.
 And their full size is noteworthy: a Maine Coon cat named Stewie held the Guinness Book of World Record’s record for longest cat at 48.5 inches stretched out.
 Sadly, Stewie passed away in 2013, but his mark on the world remains.